Catherine of Siena, Cardinal Albornoz and Sir John Hawkwood

 How did an Englishman find himself in that position?
 It was in part the unintended consequence of a peacemaking exercise by a Pope.
 In 1360 the Hundred Years’ War between England and France was still only the Twenty-Three Years’ War, but after the disasters of Crécy and Poitiers, and the taking into captivity of the French King, things were going badly for France.
 Innocent VI (like all the other Avignon Popes a Frenchman) had been keen to engineer a truce, which he did with the Treaty of Brétigny.

-The unintended consequence was that, because a large number of troops on both sides were not feudal levies but mercenaries, they were promptly discharged in situ in France, either to starve or to form themselves into “free companies” and keep on soldiering, but this time on their own account.
+The unintended consequence of peace was that, because a large number of troops on both sides were not feudal levies but mercenaries, they were promptly discharged in situ in France, either to starve or to form themselves into “free companies” and keep on soldiering, but this time on their own account.
 One such group was called the White Company, led by a German called Sterz, but composed mostly of Englishmen, including John Hawkwood of Essex.

 Pickings were slim in the war-ravaged regions of north-western France, but to the south was a fabulously wealthy place – the Papal state of Avignon.
 The brigands captured the nearby town of Pont-Saint-Esprit and laid siege to Avignon itself.
 After a while, and another outbreak of plague, Innocent gave in and paid them a large sum of money to go away.
 And here’s a fascinating possibility.
 There is no written record, it seems, of the agreement between the Papacy and the White Company, but it has been suggested that part of the deal was that the Company should continue south into Italy, there to assist Albornoz, who already had several mercenary companies in his pay.
 Subsequent events are not inconsistent with this scenario.